Vegan Sticky Sesame Chickpeas

 - Drain and rinse the chickpeas and set aside.

-- Sauté for a few minutes or until the garlic is very fragrant.
+- Sauté over medium for a few minutes or until the garlic is very fragrant.

-- In a small bowl combine the arrowroot powder and 2 tbsp of the vegetable broth and mix until no clumps remain.
+- In a small bowl combine the tapioca starch and half of the vegetable broth and mix until no clumps remain.
 Set aside.

 - To the sauté pan with the garlic, add in the low sodium soy sauce, sesame oil, maple syrup, rice vinegar, ginger, and the additional 2 tbsp of vegetable broth.
 Whisk together.

-- Add in the arrowroot mixture and stir.
+- Add in the tapioca mixture and stir.

 - When bubbles start to form, add in the chickpeas and stir until they are well coated.